 Our business belongs to the bunkering industry in the Asia Pacific, which does not involve the collection of user data, implicate cybersecurity, or involve any other type of restricted industry.
-As advised by our PRC counsel, Zhong Lun Law Firm, our registered public offering in the U.S. is not subject to the review or prior approval of the CAC or the CSRC and we and our subsidiaries are not covered by such permissions requirements.
+Based on our understanding of currently applicable PRC laws and regulations, our registered public offering in the U.S. is not subject to the review or prior approval of the CAC or the CSRC.
 Uncertainties still exist, however, due to the possibility that laws, regulations, or policies in the PRC could change rapidly in the future.
 Any future action by the PRC government expanding the categories of industries and companies whose foreign securities offerings are subject to review by the CSRC or the CAC could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and could cause the value of such securities to significantly decline or be worthless.